 Keratoacanthomas are rapidly growing, red (erythematous), dome shaped bumps (papules/nodules) with central craters.
 Occasionally, these will disappear spontaneously (involute).
 Often, they are treated to avoid further involvement or destruction of underlying tissue.
 They are of concern because of the similarity to squamous cell cancer.

-Review Date 7/25/2017
+Review Date 8/14/2021

-Updated by: David L. Swanson, MD, Vice Chair of Medical Dermatology, Associate Professor of Dermatology, Mayo Medical School, Scottsdale, AZ.
+Updated by: Elika Hoss, MD, Senior Associate Consultant, Mayo Clinic, Scottsdale, AZ.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 04/14/2022.